etan18/Obsidian-Notes/Computer Science/Machine Structures/file systems.md

 A **directory** is a list of filename to file (or subdirectory) mappings.
 - *Hard links* are directory entries that map different names to the same file number
-- *Soft links* are directory entries that map a name to another name
+- *Soft links*, or symbolic links, are directory entries that map a name to another name

 ---